Types of non-Hodgkin lymphoma

 Diffuse large B-cell lymphoma

 Diffuse large B-cell lymphoma (DLBCL) can affect any age group but occurs mostly in older people (the average age is mid-60s).
-It usually starts as a quickly growing mass in a lymph node deep inside the body, such as in the chest or abdomen, or in a lymph node that you can feel, such as in the neck or armpit.
+It usually starts as a quickly growing mass in a lymph node deep inside the body, such as in the chest or abdomen, or in a lymph node you can feel, such as in the neck or armpit.
 It can also start in other areas such as the intestines, bone, or even the brain or spinal cord.

 Primary mediastinal B-cell lymphoma: This is a subtype of DLBCL in which the lymphoma cells are large but there is a lot of fibrosis (scar-like tissue) in the background.
 It accounts for about 2% of all lymphomas.
 About 2 out of 3 people with this lymphoma are women.
 Most are young – in their 30s.